rohanbari/100-days-of-code/log.md

 **Today's Progress:**

-  1. Developed a program that keeps iterating till the end of the `char *[]` and verifies conveniently if every initial character in each string are equal.
+  1. Developed a program that iterates till the end of the `char *[]` and verifies conveniently if every initial character in each string are equal.

   2. Coded a program to illustrate the practical application of various built-in mathematical methods.